Scott Joplin - The King of

 |

 Scott Joplin.
-When Your Hair is Like the Snow
+When Your Hair is Like

-(words by Owen Spendthrift).
-St. Louis, MO: Owen
+Spendthrift).
+St Louis, MO: Owen Spendthrift,

 1907.